‘Gotham’ Producer Confirms That Jeremiah Is Not The Joker, And He Will Never Appear In The Series

 He also added that the other characters are who they are, Two Face, Scarecrow, Poison Ivy, Penguin, etc., but that Jeremiah isn’t The Joker.
 He did say that the “Clown Prince of Crime” is somewhere out there in Gotham, “anonymous and unformed,” and that Jerome and Jeremiah are part of his inspirations on what he will one day become.

 A large number of fans are likely to be disappointed that Jeremiah isn’t The Joker, or that the famed DC villain will never appear in the Fox series, but this recent revelation at least sheds further light on the popular character.
-Fans are hoping that Fox will renew the series but regardless of that outcome, at least one question has been answered.
+Fans are hoping that Fox will renew the series, but regardless of that outcome, at least one question has been answered.

 The Gotham Season 4 finale airs Thursday, on Fox, at 8 p.m.
 EST.